Preparing in Sixth Form

-Students who are have an interest in Law and have achieved highly at GCSE (five grade 8 or 9 in academic subjects) may apply for a place on ‘Pathways to Law’: a programme run by Southampton University.
+Students who are have an interest in Law and have achieved highly at GCSE (five grade 8 or 9 in academic subjects) may apply for the Exeter Scholars programme run by Exeter University.
 They will need to take the LNAT which can be supported by Shelley Cranshaw (a school governor & retired High Court Prosecutor).
 There is also a Cambridge Sixth Form Law Conference which students can apply to.
 The Exeter Scholars Programme is the opportunity to find out more about university in your chosen subject.

 Students applying for medicine and veterinary courses will need to take the UKCAT and or the BMAT.
 The BMAT can be taken at Purbeck School.
 Students need to register for this with our Examinations Officer Mrs C Lyons.
 UKCAT is taken at driving test centres.
 Applications to take this test are made on line.
 These exams usually take place between August and November, students will be required to organise this independently.
 Support may be given to students for these tests by an eye surgeon from Bournemouth Hospital.

 Those applying to Oxbridge for Maths or Physics will also be required to take additional tests.
 Support for these tests is available online and in the Mathematics and Science Departments.